Throwback Thursday: May 2011

 This was a must for this trip and for Florida.
-Without it, it would be kind of like going to Chicago and not getting deep dish pizza.
-We found it at Kermit’s Key Lime Pie, We ate it and we definitely enjoyed it.
-We’ve since gone gluten free, but still seek it out when it is available (in a gluten-free version, of course).
+Without it, it would be kind of like going to Chicago and not getting deep-dish pizza.
+We found it at Kermit’s Key Lime Pie.
+We ate it, and we definitely enjoyed it.
+We’ve since gone gluten-free, but still seek it out when it is available in a gluten-free version.
 Yum!

 Going on a sunset sail was a surprise anniversary gift for Brianna.
-It seems like all of the anniversary trips I plan, getting out on the water is a must.
+Getting out on the water is a must for this kind of trip.
 The tour included hors d’oeuvres, wine, “sneaky tikis,” and beer.
 The crew of the boat was amazing, and I’ll never forget it.
 Brianna had a great time too.

 We bumped into someone on the boat for some casual conversation, and Brianna mentioned the Aerosmith lyric, “life is a journey, not a destination.”
 The person thought that was the most profound idea ever.
 Ha!
 We still find so much truth in that statement.

-Afterwards, we sobered up with some real food.
-Our night having come to an end, we headed back to our hotel.
+Afterward, we sobered up with some real food.
+Our night had ended, so we headed back to our hotel.

 Driving Back to Hotel

 After a long day of sun, fun, walking, and eating too much, I had to drive back.
-It was already late after the sunset sail and I was completely exhausted.
+It was already late after the sunset sail, and I was completely exhausted.
 If I planned the trip better, a night in Key West would have been ideal.
 But instead I drove all the way back to the hotel – 4 hours away! – arriving there around 4 am.
 While this wasn’t ideal, we still had a very memorable time in Key West and we highly recommend going there if you get the chance.
-Just make sure to get a hotel there.
+Just get a hotel there when you do.